Results Monitoring Database

 Total Investment Commitments

 PIDG support aims to leverage private sector investment to infrastructure projects in poorer developing countries.
-This investment, reported as both predicted and actual. is comprised of, and reported in the PIDG Results Monitoring Database as, ‘Private Sector Investment Commitments’ and ‘Development Finance Institution Investment Commitments’.
+This investment is comprised of, and reported in the PIDG Impact Monitoring Database as, ‘Private Sector Investment Commitments’ and ‘Development Finance Institution Investment Commitments’.

 People with New/Improved Access to Infrastructure

-PIDG also tracks the predicted and actual numbers of people expected to benefit from improved infrastructure service as a result of the projects supported by the PIDG Companies 'Facilities').
-This is reported in the ‘People with Improved Access to Infrastructure’ field.
+PIDG also tracks the predicted numbers of people expected to benefit from improved infrastructure service because of the projects supported by the PIDG Companies 'Facilities').
+This is reported in the ‘People with Access to Improved Infrastructure’ field.

 As PIDG is committed to gender disaggregated reporting, in the absence of project specific information PIDG has developed a gender disaggregation tool to disaggregate access to infrastructure reporting as accurately as possible.
 The disaggregated access to infrastructure reporting is captured in the ‘… - Female’ and ‘… - Male’ fields.